mikew123/rc25_ws/README.md

 ### TOF Sensors Controller Board
 <img src="support/rc25_TofSensorsControler.jpg"></br>

+### Battery/external power Board
+This board uses Schotky diodes to Isolate the extarnal power from the Regulated power regulators in the engine compartment (connected to the battery)<br>
+The power sources can be hot swapped withoout shutting down the Pi<br>

 # Micro controller firmware
 The microcontroller firmware is C-code developed using the Arduino IDE.
 The interface to the controller uses the USB port for a serial communications interface.
 A simple Json data structure sends data to-from the computer in the cabin over the USB serial interface.